 Factors that increase your risk of developing MGUS include:

 - Age.
 The average age at diagnosis is 70 years.

 - Race.
-Africans and African-Americans are more likely to experience MGUS than are white people.
-The incidence in other races isn't clear.
+Africans and African Americans are more likely to experience MGUS than are white people.

 - Sex.
 MGUS is more common in men.